GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/dry-code-for-blocks-in-javascript-and-php/en.md

 }
 ```

-We can invoke this method when rendering the dynamic block, passing the `.gql` file created earlier on:
+By invoking this method passing the `.gql` file created earlier on, we retrieve the data when rendering the dynamic block:

 ```php
 $block = [